pandasolvar/login_exercises/login-gameboy/readme.md

 ## Usage

 To use this template, simply copy and paste the code into your IDE of choice and edit accordingly.
-The login form can be tested using the email address "test@example.com" and password "password".